crowdsecurity/crowdsec/docs/faq.md

 ## What backend database does {{v1X.crowdsec.Name}} supports and how to switch ?

-Currently (0.3.0), {{v1X.crowdsec.name}} supports SQLite (default) and MySQL databases.
+{{v1X.crowdsec.name}} versions (under v0.3.X) supports SQLite (default) and MySQL databases.
-See [backend configuration](/Crowdsec/v1/references/output/#switching-backend-database) for relevant configuration.

-SQLite is the default backend as it's suitable for standalone/single-machine setups.
-On the other hand, MySQL is more suitable for distributed architectures where bouncers across the applicative stack need to access a centralized ban database.
+See [backend configuration](/Crowdsec/v0/references/output/#switching-backend-database) for relevant configuration.
+MySQL here is more suitable for distributed architectures where bouncers across the applicative stack need to access a centralized ban database.

+{{v1X.crowdsec.name}} versions (after v1) supports SQLite (default), MySQL and PostgreSQL databases.
+See [databases configuration](/Crowdsec/v1/user_guide/database/) for relevant configuration.
+Thanks to the {{v1X.lapi.Htmlname}}, distributed architectures are resolved even with sqlite database.

+SQLite by default as it's suitable for standalone/single-machine setups.

-## How to control granularity of actions ? (whitelists, learning etc.)
+## How to control granularity of actions ? (whitelists, simulation etc.)

-{{v1X.crowdsec.name}} support both [whitelists]((/Crowdsec/v1/write_configurations/whitelist/) and [learning](/Crowdsec/v1/guide/crowdsec/simulation/) :
+{{v1X.crowdsec.name}} support both [whitelists]((/Crowdsec/v1/write_configurations/whitelist/) and [simulation](/Crowdsec/v1/references/simulation/) :

  - Whitelists allows you to "discard" events or overflows
- - Learning allows you to simply cancel the decision that is going to be taken, but keep track of it
+ - Simulation allows you to simply cancel the decision that is going to be taken, but keep track of it

 ## How to add whitelists ?